 Manchego is the king of Spanish cheeses.
-It’s one of the great tastes of Spain.
-And it’s also my favourite Spanish cheese!
+It’s one of the great tastes of Spain and one of my favourites.

 But beware – lots of the cheeses on sale in a Spanish charcutería (delicatessen) look very much the same.
 To make sure you find the genuine article, here’s how to buy the best manchego cheese.

-First of all, queso manchego has to be made from sheep milk, which gives it a distinctive flavour.
+So what makes a queso manchego different?
+First of all, it has to be made from sheep milk, which gives it a distinctive flavour.
 But not just any old sheep – the genuine article has to be from the manchega breed (la raza manchega).

 Manchego in Spanish means ‘from La Mancha’ – Don Quixote country, which covers a huge area of the high plateau of central Spain.
 Not surprisingly, plenty of people think that as long as the cheese is from La Mancha, then it’s manchego cheese.